 Does my image need any bleed room?

-For most photos, no bleed room (extra space around the edges) is required; but a judicious amount of space is always advised, if only for aesthetic purposes.
+For most photos, no bleed room is required (i.e. extra space around the edges), but a judicious amount of space is always advised, if only for aesthetic purposes.

 You may size your image to the exact dimensions you intend to print on (a 4:3 aspect ratio for our rectangular prints), but we advise against having text, complex patterns, or important content very close to the edge of your image file.
 There's a very small margin for offset with printing (less than 1/16 of an inch for the larger print sizes and closer to 1/10 of an inch for our smallest sizes), which can sometimes affect content very close to the edge.

-Although it may turn out okay on the Medium Rectangle size and up, it's always best to include a little extra room, and not crop too tight!
+Although it may turn out okay on the Medium Rectangle size (or larger), it's always best to include a little extra room, and not crop too tight!
+This version is cropped wider, giving the letters more breathing room at the edges, and will make a much better print:

-Much better!
-Now you'll be golden at any print size.
+Now you'll be golden at any print size!

 What about Frames?